thetastate1/everblu-meters-esp8266/README.md

 You can uncomment the part of the code in the `everblu-meters-esp8266.ino` file that scans all the frequencies around the meter frequency to find the correct one.

 ### Business hours
 Your meter may be configured in such a way that is listens for request only during hours when data collectors work - to conserve energy.
-If you are unable to communicate with the meter, please try again during business hours (8-16).
+If you are unable to communicate with the meter, please try again during business hours (8:00-16:00), Monday to Friday.
+As a rule of thumb, please try to set up your device only during business hours, then you can avoid confusion and asking questions why is it not working!

 ### Serial number starting with 0
 Please ignore the leading 0, provide serial in configuration without it.